Blackpenguin46/cybernexacademy/docs/EMAIL_SETUP.md

 3. Configure the Resend sender policy to allow sending from your cybernexacademy@proton.me address
 4. In your Proton Mail account, enable integration with external services if required

+### 4. Vercel Deployment Setup

+When deploying to Vercel, you need to set up environment variables:

+1. Log in to your Vercel dashboard
+2. Select your project
+3. Go to Settings > Environment Variables
+4. Add the following variables:
+   - `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL
+   - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase anonymous key
+   - `RESEND_API_KEY`: Your Resend API key

+> **Important**: Make sure to add these environment variables to all environments you're using (Production, Preview, Development).

 ## Testing

 To test the waitlist system: